 It didn’t help matters that several landed estates were devoted to producing substantial quantities of grain for export, not for internal consumption.
 Scotland could easily feed itself, but our economy was not organised to do that.

 There is one other aspect of our history worth remembering when asking why Scotland submitted to English rule.
 On 5 February 1705 the House of Commons in London passed legislation which would alter the landscape of relations between Scotland and England.
 The Alien Act recommended to Queen Anne that commissioners be appointed to negotiate for union between England and Scotland and, if the Scots did not comply and if discussions were not advanced by Christmas Day 1705, severe penalties would be imposed.
 [My emphasis.]

 All Scots, except those living in England, were to be treated as aliens – no different from today’s spiteful threat Scots will be ‘foreigners’ if independent.
 And so it was with our exports back in the day, they would be blocked.
 Blackmail with menace often works.
 We heard that familiar refrain when Chancellor George Osborne said “Leave the United Kingdom and you leave the pound”.

 Those days are gone.

 If anything came out of the national debate over self-governance regained, it was the truth that an autonomous Scotland can be self-sustaining, given that it retains links with other nations.
-Trade is open season for all countries.
-Domination by a neighbour state, told what to do and how to vote, is a forced choice we can jettison in the 21st century.
+Small nations prosper, none screaming independence is a bad thing.

 Let gatherings of the like-minded celebrate freedoms to be won, freedoms to come, and dignity regained, not commiserate about lost opportunities.